stackhpc/stackhpc-kayobe-config/doc/source/operations/ceph-management.rst

 .. code-block:: console

+   # From storage host
-   ceph# cephadm shell
+   sudo cephadm shell
-   ceph# ceph osd set noout
+   ceph osd set noout

 Reboot the node and replace the drive